strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 1. Extend the kafka-quotas-plugin so that we can choose to observe the disk usage of all brokers in the cluster.
 2. [Deprecate](#compatibility) the existing local disk observations.
-3. Add new limit types, so that it is explicit what is being limited and better support heterogeneous disks
+3. Add new [limit types](#limit-type-configuration), so that it is explicit what is being limited and better support heterogeneous disks
-   1. throttle if used bytes exceeds threshold on any volume
-   2. throttle if available bytes less than threshold on any volume
+   1. throttle if available bytes less than threshold on any volume
-   3. throttle if available ratio less than threshold on any volume
+   2. throttle if available ratio less than threshold on any volume
 4. Introduce extension points in the quotas-plugin to support pluggable sources of quotas and throttle factors
-5. Introduce a throttle factor fallback and throttle factor valid-for-polls in case we cannot retrieve the cluster state
+5. Introduce a [throttle factor fallback](#throttle-factor-fallback) and [throttle factor validity duration](#throttle-factor-validity-duration) in case we cannot retrieve the cluster state
 6. strimzi-kafka-operator becomes responsible for configuring the admin client connection properties of the plugin

 So every broker will make its own independent throttling decision based on knowledge of the volumes on all active broker nodes.